Some interesting birational morphisms of smooth affine quadric $3$-folds: Conclusions

 In this paper, we presented a simple family of birational maps on smooth affine quadric 3-folds, coming from a polynomial map on $\mathbb{C}^4$, which seem to be cohomologically hyperbolic while having less periodic points than expected.
 Moreover, the second dynamical degree of these maps seem to be an algebraic number, but not an algebraic integer.

-This kind of maps requires the development of new tools/ideas stronger than those in the current literature.
-For example, the proof of Theorem 2 in \cite{dang-favre} - which asserts that for a proper polynomial map of the complex affine space $\mathbb{C}^d$ for which $\lambda _1^2>\lambda _2$, we always have that $\lambda _1$ is an algebraic number - cannot be used to establish part 2 of Conjecture \ref{Conjecture3} because of two reasons.
-First, while it seems true that $\lambda _3(\widehat{F})=\lambda _1(\widehat{F^{-1}})^2>\lambda _2(\widehat{F^{-1}})$ (for example, if one can show that $\lambda _3(\widehat{F})>\sqrt{2}$), the map $F^{-1}$ is not a polynomial map and hence the arguments used in Theorem 6.1 in \cite{dang-favre} - which rely on the valuation theory on the affine space - cannot be used.
-Second, even if the issue mentioned in the previous sentence can be resolved, it can be difficult to actually construct a matrix with rational coefficients whose spectral radius is exactly $\zeta _2$ and that $\lambda _1(\widehat{F^{-1}})$ is also one eigenvalue of its.
+This kind of maps requires the development of new tools/ideas stronger than those in the current literature, see the previous Discussion section.
 Among the theoretical tools, it needs the development of more effective non-proper intersections of varieties (not only for projetcive varieties, but also for affine varieties), which help to establish various log concavity phenomena.
 It also requires taking into account periodic points located in proper analytic subvarieties.
 In dimension 2, only the case of bimeromorphic self-maps of surfaces has been dealt with in the literature \cite{saito}\cite{iwasaki-uehara}\cite{dinh-etal2}.
 In higher dimensions, for holomorphic maps or more general meromorphic maps of compact K\"ahler manifolds satisfying certain technical conditions (including a so-called algebraic stability and an assumption on the sequence of currents of integration associated to the graphs of iterates of the map), there have been work in \cite{dinh-etal4} and \cite{vu}.
-Note that since the first dynamical degree of our map $\widehat{F^{-1}}$ is conjectured to be not an algebraic integer, there will be no birational model of its which is 1-algebraic stable.
+Note that since the first dynamical degree of our map $\widehat{F^{-1}}$ is conjectured to be not an algebraic integer, there will be no birational model of its which is 1-algebraic~stable.

 Besides Conjecture \ref{Conjecture2}, another consequence of Conjecture \ref{Conjecture1} is the following:

 \begin{conjecture} Let $X$ be a smooth complex projective variety, and $f:X\dashrightarrow X$ a dominant rational map.
 If $f$ is cohomologically hyperbolic, then the set of isolated periodic points of $f$ is Zariski dense. \end{conjecture} Conjecture \ref{Conjecture5} is independent of the birational model of $f$.
 Besides the cases where Conjecture \ref{Conjecture1} is known to be valid, one nontrivial case where Conjecture \ref{Conjecture5} is solved in the affirmative is when $X$ is of dimension $2$ and $f$ is a birational map \cite{xie}.
 (In this case, $f$ being cohomologically hyperbolic is equivalent to $\lambda _1(f)>1$, and the latter fact can be checked by a finite algorithm following the paper \cite{diller-favre} mentioned above.
 Indeed, there is a sufficient criterion for $\lambda _1(f)>1$ in terms of some inequalities involving only several first terms in the degree sequence for $f$, see \cite{xie}.)
 In light of the map considered in Conjecture \ref{Conjecture3}, it is interesting to check whether Conjecture \ref{Conjecture5} holds for every cohomologically hyperbolic birational maps in dimension $3$.